tbnobody/OpenDTU/docs/DeviceProfiles.md

-# Device Profiles
+# Moved

-This documentation has been [moved to the wiki](https://github.com/helgeerbe/OpenDTU-OnBattery/wiki/Device-Profiles).
+Have a look at the [OpenDTU-OnBattery documentation](https://opendtu-onbattery.net/firmware/device_profiles/).